Find The Best RV Mattress (2023): Reviews Of Our Top 3 Picks

-Buying an RV mattress is a very personal decision.
+Buying a mattress for ANY bed is a very personal decision.

 So all we can do is tell you what manufacturers we have experience with (and like) and point you in their direction.

-Here are RV mattress manufacturers we have personal experience with:
+Here are manufacturers we have personal experience with:

 Where Can I Buy An RV Mattress?

-Nowadays, there are plenty of places to buy an RV mattress, especially since you don't necessarily need to buy an RV-specific one.
+Nowadays, there are plenty of places to buy a mattress, especially since you don't necessarily need to buy an RV-specific one.

 This means that you have plenty of options online and local stores you can purchase from (especially if you don't need a custom size).

-Here are a few places you can buy RV specific mattresses, as well as residential mattress sizes:
+Here are a few places you can buy RV specific mattresses, as well as regular residential sizes:

 How Thick Should An RV Mattress Be?

-The thickness of an RV mattress will depend on a couple of factors:
+The thickness of an RV mattress depends on a couple factors:

-Room on the bed platform - Some RVs will have limited headroom where the mattress goes, so a thinner mattress is ideal.
+Room on the bed platform - Some RVs have limited headroom where the mattress goes, so a thinner one is ideal.

-Or a thick mattress may not fit in the designated area when a RV tip out is in the retracted position, so pay attention to thickness in this situation.
+Or a thick one may not fit in the designated area when an RV tip out is in the retracted position, so pay attention to thickness in this situation.

-Comfort level - Generally, the thicker the mattress the more support and comfort it can provide.
+Comfort level - Generally, the thicker the mattress the more support and comfort it provides.
 If you are particular about how comfy your bed is, pay attention to its thickness.

 What Do I Put Under My RV Mattress?

-You might need to put some sort of layer under your mattress to allow air to flow if you stay in humid environments.
+You might need to put some sort of layer under your mattress to allow airflow if you stay in humid environments.

-Most RV beds are set directly on a wooden platform which doesn't allow air to circulate underneath.
+Most RV beds are set directly on a wooden platform, disallowing air to circulate underneath.

-If there is a lot of humidity in the air, mold and mildew will form underneath.
+If there is a lot of humidity in the air, mold and mildew form underneath.

-The solution is a moisture protection barrier underneath the mattress.
-It allows air to circulate, minimizing the risk of mold and mildew growth.
+The solution is a moisture protection barrier underneath.
+It allows air to circulate, minimizing mold and mildew growth.

 Here are a couple of products specifically designed for this purpose: